-This is one of the most strange and interesting islands in the Malacca Strait.
-Indian muslims (Mamak) consider this ghost-town-like island, a few miles south of the Malacca River entrance, to be a very spiritual place.
-Visitors are advised to abstain from consuming pork on the eve of their visit and throughout their entire stay here.
-Ashore there is a small museum showcasing the island’s culture, history and spiritual significance – in particular its past role as a resting place for sailors between China and Europe.
+The main island Pulau Besar (Big Island) is a strange and interesting anchorage.
+Indian Muslims (Mamak) consider this ghost-town-like island, a few miles south of the Malacca River entrance, to be of high spiritual worth.
+As such, non-Muslim visitors are requested to abstain from consuming pork on the eve of their visit and throughout their entire stay.
+Ashore is a small museum showcasing the island’s culture, history and spiritual significance – in particular its past role as a resting place for sailors between China and Europe.

 Follow the paved road from the jetty uphill to the highest point.
 Here a large boulder split down the middle named ‘Batu Belah’ is the favourite destination for spiritual pilgrims.
 There is a cave said to have been the favourite meditation place of a famous Mamak Wali named Yusof and his footprint is supposedly imprinted on the boulder.

 In 1997 the Malaysian government labelled rogue spiritual practices on Pulau Besar as deviant.
 They tore down many buildings that were erected around the mausoleum and a luxury hotel and golf course were built.
 This caused uproar in the Indian Muslim communities.

 In 2006, a hall was constructed with private funding from Indian Malaysian Muslim businessmen.
 The luxury hotel fronting all three beaches was completed, and then mysteriously abandoned.
 It remains vacant and decaying at the time of writing.